🎁 Recommender Systems¶

 -

-This paper proposes ReCAP, a framework featuring a trainable query generator and a user profile generator that retrieves persuasion-relevant information from user history and constructs context-aware user profiles, significantly improving personalized persuasiveness prediction.
+This paper proposes the ReCAP framework, which significantly improves personalized persuasiveness prediction by utilizing a trainable query generator and user profiler to retrieve persuasion-relevant information from user history and construct context-aware user profiles.

 -